-While we're on that subject of your message reaching your customer at a time that simply isn't convenient for them, an obvious workaround to this is to set up a reminder later on to be sent for customers who haven't written a review.
+While we're on the subject of your message reaching your customer at a time that simply isn't convenient for them, an obvious workaround to this is to set up a reminder, later on, to be sent for customers who haven't written a review.

 Maybe they were busy, maybe they forgot, maybe they just didn't care... it doesn't matter.
 The fact that there's a chance that the next time your SMS reaches them they might be in a better mood or something should be enough for you to set up a reminder.
-Upside, they may leave a review.
-Downside, none.
+The upside, they may leave a review.
+The downside, none.